bittricky/launch-countdown/README.md

 # Launch Countdown

 This is a simple countdown timer web app built using Flask, Tailwind CSS, and JavaScript (ES6).
-The application allows users to set a time to countdown time.
+The application allows users to set a countdown time.

 ## Project Directory Structure